noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

-  "background_text": "THIS TEXT WILL BE THE MAIN TEXT ON THE MODEL LANDING PAGE", "badge_level": "",** for the most part this is no longer used but can be left in older ones "contact":"EMAIL FOR MAIN CONTACT use fisheries.toolbox@noaa.gov if no other email is known", "documentation_link": "LINK TO EXTERNAL DOUMENTATION OR LOCAL PATH TO FILE WITH DOCUMENTATION", "download_app_link": "LINK TO DOWNLOAD APPLICATION IF EXE OR RELEASE VERSION, CAN JUST USE LINK TO RELEASE PAGE", "github_link": "LINK TO GITHUB CODE REPO", "model_abbrev": "SHORT ABBREVIATION OF TOOL USED AT TOP OF TILE ON LANDING PAGE", "model_name": "COOMPLETE NAME OF TOOL SHOWN IN TILE ON SECOND ROW", "model_type": "SPECIFIY TYPE OF MODEL< THIS SHOWS UP IN THE TILE OR CAN BE LEFT AS JUST EMPTY QUOTES", "model_link_page":"LINK TO LANDING PAGE FOR TOOL, IF EMPTY WILL BE FILLED IN BY THE CURRENT ORG GITHUB.IO page.", "online_app_link": "IF THERE IS A SHINY APP OR OTHER ONLINE VERSION PUT LINK HERE OTHERWISE LEAVE AS EMPTY QUOTES, no space", "pdf_download": "",
+  "background_text": "THIS TEXT WILL BE THE MAIN TEXT ON THE MODEL LANDING PAGE", "badge_level": "",** for the most part this is no longer used but can be left in older ones "contact":"EMAIL FOR MAIN CONTACT use fisheries.toolbox@noaa.gov if no other email is known", "online_app_link": "IF THERE IS A SHINY APP OR OTHER ONLINE VERSION PUT LINK HERE OTHERWISE LEAVE AS EMPTY QUOTES, no space", "download_app_link": "LINK TO DOWNLOAD APPLICATION IF EXE OR RELEASE VERSION, CAN JUST USE LINK TO RELEASE PAGE", "website_link": "" **link to the website, if there is a separate one from the FIT.
+  "documentation_link": "LINK TO EXTERNAL DOUMENTATION OR LOCAL PATH TO FILE WITH DOCUMENTATION", "code_repository_link": "LINK TO GITHUB CODE REPO", "model_abbrev": "SHORT ABBREVIATION OF TOOL USED AT TOP OF TILE ON LANDING PAGE", "model_name": "COOMPLETE NAME OF TOOL SHOWN IN TILE ON SECOND ROW", "model_type": "SPECIFIY TYPE OF MODEL< THIS SHOWS UP IN THE TILE OR CAN BE LEFT AS JUST EMPTY QUOTES", "pdf_download": "",
   "release_badge":"IF THE REPO UESE RELEASES ON GITHUB, JUST PUT THE ORG/REPO HERE TO LINK.
 IF ITS A TAG AND NOT A RELEASE YOU MAY NEED TO MAKE A FIX DIRECTLY IN THE HTML AFTER THE FACT  , EXAMPLE FOR RELEASES: NMFS-ecosystem-tools/MSCAA", "references": ["ref1", "ref2"],**LEAVE AS EMPTY LIST [] IF NONE